mstark/eve_open_api/docs/InsuranceApi.md

 api_instance = EVEOpenAPI::InsuranceApi.new

 opts = {
-  accept_language: "en-us", # String | Language to use in the response
+  accept_language: 'en-us', # String | Language to use in the response
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: 'tranquility', # String | The server name you would like data from
-  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+  if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  language: "en-us" # String | Language to use in the response, takes precedence over Accept-Language }
+  language: 'en-us' # String | Language to use in the response, takes precedence over Accept-Language }

 begin